Vintage Sosaku Kokeshi entitled: “Sakura (Cherry Blossom)” by Tsujita, Ryozo

 Artisan | Woodworker: Tsujita, Ryozo | 1923-D

 Born in Odawara City, Tsujita-san was drafted into the military during WWII, and was held captive in a Siberian Labor Camp in the Soviet Union until sometime in the late 1950s.
-Attempting to recover his lost youth, perhaps, Ryozo began making Sosaku dolls in 1961 in his hometown of Odawara, where he resided until his death.
+Attempting to recover his lost youth, perhaps, Ryozo began making Sosaku dolls in 1959 inspired by the woodwork of Hakone craftsmen.
+He opened his studio and practiced his woodworking arts in his hometown of Odawara, where he began to make Kokeshi in 1963, an effort to make up for the loss of his childhood, and where he resided until his death.
+He was a member of the Modern Kokeshi Craft Artist Association and was a member of the Handicraft Society.
 A multi-award winner, he won the coveted Prime Minister’s Award in 1981.
-His is one of fifty, (50), local Sosaku artists featured in a small museum in nearby Hakone.
+He is one of fifty, (50), local Sosaku artists featured in a small museum in nearby Hakone.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles: